414-354-5082 [email protected]

 Axiom’s new models have a smooth top end as well as deeper, more tuneful bass than the Chinese imports.
 Virtually all the imports are designed with a “smile curve” response to grab your attention when you first hear them.
 Those are the characteristics that wear you out in short order- especially the tinny high end.
 Axiom speakers share Bryston’s Steinway Smooth timbrel balance.

-As you can infer, we have now replaced the Chinese imports at $2k per pair on down with Axiom.
+We have now replaced ALL the Chinese imports at $2k per pair on down with Axiom from Canada!
 Axioms are less colored and have significantly deeper bass.

 Axiom speakers are available in Black Ash, Boston Cherry (red), Walnut or White.